Kurt Palandech: College career

 In 2019, Palandech was named to the UNLV Rebels All-Decade Team.

-Professional
+Professional career

 Cedar Rapids River Kings

 Palandech began his professional football career in 2019 playing for the Cedar Rapids River Kings of the Indoor Football League (IFL).
 In Cedar Rapids, he was reunited with former UNLV teammate, Kyle Saxelid.
 In the River King's first win that year, Palandech threw for 143 yards and five touchdowns without a turnover.

 Berlin Rebels

 In 2019, Palandech signed with the Berlin Rebels.
 After missing three games, he threw for 2,306 yards and 24 touchdowns while leading the Rebels to a playoff appearance.

 Nojima Sagamihara Rise

 In 2020, Palandech signed with the Nojima Sagamihara Rise and won the X-League Rookie of the Year Award.